Guide to Crypto Mining Taxes for 2023

 How are nodes taxed?

-Bitcoin, Ethereum, or other cryptocurrencies mined as a hobby is reported on your Form 1040 Schedule 1 on Line 8 as “other Income.”
+Bitcoin, Ethereum, or other cryptocurrencies mined as a hobby are reported on your Form 1040 Schedule 1 on Line 8 as “Other Income.”
 It is taxed at your income bracket's tax rate.

 This approach to mining taxes is the simplest.
 However, hobby mining is not eligible for business deductions.

 To establish your mining operation as a business, you need to incorporate it or set it up as a sole proprietorship.
 Although sole proprietorships require no legal filing, they also offer no liability protection.
 For this reason, many choose to incorporate their crypto business as a pass-through entity (a partnership, LLC, or S Corp) or a C corporation.

 Depending on the legal structure you choose for your mining business, you may need to report and pay crypto self-employment taxes.

 If you choose to treat your mining as a business, earned Bitcoin is reported as income on your Form 1040 Schedule C.